How to Start Exercising Again in Your 50s (and Beyond) Without Injury

 Respect Recovery Time

-You’re not being lazy - you’re being strategic.
+You’re not being lazy when you take rest days.
+You’re being strategic.

 Watch for Warning Signs